12 Top Tourist Attractions in Corpus Christi & Easy Day Trips

 The best place to stay in Corpus Christi is the North Beaches area, where you'll find a long stretch of beautiful sand and one of the city's main attractions, the USS Lexington.
 Just south over the bridge to downtown is the Texas State Aquarium and the Art Museum of South Texas.
-Alternatively, another good option further south is the trendy and lively Marina Arts District, with restaurants, shops, and all manner of entertainment options.
-Below are some highly-rated hotels in convenient locations:
+Alternatively, another good option farther south is the trendy and lively Marina Arts District, with restaurants, shops, and all manner of entertainment options.
+Below are some highly rated hotels in convenient locations:

 Day Trips from Corpus Christi